vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 #### Replica

-1. Version tracker does not run: the tracker can only store versions on the master since it is writing to the database.
+1. Version tracker does not run: the tracker can only store versions on the primary since it is writing to the database.
-2. Historian functionality is identical to that on the master.
+2. Historian functionality is identical to that on the primary.

 ## Flags

-### Master
+### Primary

-Schema version snapshots are stored only on the master.
+Schema version snapshots are stored only on the primary.
 This is done when the Replication Watcher gets a DDL event resulting in a SchemaUpdated().
 There are two independent flows here:

 1. Replication Watcher is running
 2. Schema snapshots are saved to \_vt.schema_version when SchemaUpdated is called